matthewglover/thinkster-firebase-tutorial/README.md

 thinkster-firebase-tutorial
 ===========================

-This repository is the starting point for the thinkster.io Firebase AngularJS tutorial
+This repository is the final result of the thinkster.io Firebase AngularJS tutorial